BKNorton/GameGuideApp/README.md

  <p>
 	 After refactoring the whole solution to achieve these goals I had a much larger project than was originally needed.

+  Originaly I had to format all the strings in the json file to display everything the way I wanted.
+This however was not optimal because I had to use string formating for every string and that took a very long time and a lot of trial and error to get.

+  Instead I created a formatting tool for console output that formats all the data for me as it displays.
+This saved me a lot of ugly tedious code.

   Later on when I learned how to use .Net MAUI I realized my menu system shared similarities with this framework.
 Of course mine is nowhere near as good but they contained similar concepts.
  </p>
  <ul>